 Schenk Homestead Farm is a small, diversified farmstead focusing on growing vegetables with biodynamic practices.
-In the 2021 season we will be selling our vegetables at local farmers markets, including the Saturday, Geneva Farmers Market, at the New York State Welcome Center from 8:00 am to 1:30 pm and the Thursday, Point of the Bluff Vineyards Farmers Market, in Hammondsport from 5 pm to 7 pm.
-Our produce can also be found on the menus of restaurants throughout the Finger Lakes and in area farm stands and grocery stores, including Joseph's Wayside Market and The Farm Market at South Bloomfield.
+In the 2022 season we will be selling our vegetables at the Saturday, Geneva Farmers Market, at the New York State Welcome Center from 8:00 am to 1:30 pm and the Brighton Farmers Market, at the Brighton High School parking lot, from 9:00am to 1:00pm.
+Our produce can also be found on the menus of restaurants throughout the Finger Lakes and in area farm stands and grocery stores, including Joseph's Wayside Market.

-Schenk Homestead Farm’s mission is to make sure our farm improves the soil, biodiversity and our local watershed.
-These beliefs are based in regenerative agriculture and economic principles with a desire to sustain a cultural legacy of homegrown foods and services historic to Naples, NY.
+Schenk Homestead Farm’s mission is to make sure our farm improves the soil on our property, provides pollinator habitat, and uses water responsibly.
+Along with our environmental goals, we also aim to produce nutrient dense food for our community of Naples, NY and beyond in the Finger Lakes.
+Because of this mission, we never use chemical herbicides or pesticides or synthetic fertilizers.
+EVER!
 We feel a sense of obligation to preserve our beautiful and proud agricultural community for future generations which means always prioritizing our environment that provides these bountiful ecosystem services; including the food we eat.
 In practice, this includes using limited or no-tilling practices, integrated pest management strategies, cover cropping our fields to improve soil health and prevent erosion, and planting diverse local variety crops.
 We also promote living soil health by not using any petroleum based fertilizers and instead focus on feeding soil microorganisms through compost teas and applying a compost mix to all our garden beds.